Thermadiag/seq/docs/radix_tree.md

 Both `seq::radix_hash_set` and `seq::radix_hash_map` uses VART behind the scene, except that the tree structure is built upon the hashed representation of the keys instead of the keys themselves.
 The step 4 of the insertion process (key dispatching) requires to rehash the keys within a leaf node in order to find their new locations.
 Therefore, the tree grows using incremental rehash by chunks of 64 keys.
 This is very similar to *extendible hashing*, except that a poor hash function will result in an unbalanced tree (still with a low memory footprint) instead of a huge and sparsely populated root directory.
 With a good hash function, the tree usually becomes a flat array (root directory) of leaf nodes, ensuring fast lookups.

 A `seq::radix_hash_set/map` grows rather smoothly for a hash table, with an almost linear memory pattern.
 The absence of memory peak makes it one of the least memory gready hash table implementation.
-With a 'standard' hash function like fnv1a, a `seq::radix_hash_set` has, for instance, a similar memory peak as `google::sparse_hash_set` with overall better performances.
-Another benefit of `seq::radix_hash_set/map` is its lower latency on insert/erase operations thanks to the incremental rehash, making it more suitbale for real-time applications.
+Another benefit of `seq::radix_hash_set/map` is its lower latency on insert/erase operations thanks to the incremental rehash, making it more suitbale for firm real-time applications.

 ### Collision resolution